Colombian identity card: Identity card for foreigners

-The identity document (cédula de ciudadanía) and the identity card are exclusive for Colombian citizens.
-There is an identity document for foreigners with long-term visa, the foreigner identity document (cédula de extranjería) issued by Colombia Migration as an identification document.
-This document allows the exercise of the rights to which the foreigner is entitled on Colombian soil, which are the same as the Colombian citizen, except to vote in elections, and to run for government positions, being able to exercise their vote in municipal, district and council elections if the foreigner in question hold a resident visa.
+The identity document (cédula de ciudadanía) and the identity card are exclusively for Colombian citizens.
+There is an identity document for foreigners with long-term visas, the foreigner identity document (cédula de extranjería) issued by Colombia Migration as an identification document.
+This document allows the exercise of the rights to which the foreigner is entitled on Colombian soil, which are the same as the Colombian citizen, except to vote in elections and to run for government positions, and if the foreigner in question holds a resident visa, they are able to exercise their vote in municipal, district and council elections.

 Foreign Identity Document (documento de identidad de extranjería/cédula de extranjería)

-The foreign identity document is issued by Colombia Migration to foreigners who will reside in the country more than 90 days or have a migrant or resident visa.
-In specific cases it may be issues to foreigners with a visitor’s visa.
+The foreign identity document is issued by Colombia Migration to foreigners who will reside in the country for more than 90 days or have a migrant or resident visa.
+In specific cases it may be issued to foreigners with a visitor's visa.
 This document can be issued to minors from age 7.
-In this case, the foreign identity document will have the annotation “menores de edad” under the cardholder’s photo.
+In this case, the foreign identity document will have the annotation “menores de edad” under the cardholder's photo.
 The numbering of the document is sometimes similar to those with citizenship cards and sometimes there are cases in which they have the same identification numbers, which can cause problems due to the duplication of information on Colombian databases.

 This document does not provide information regarding place of birth and place of issue.
 Unlike the citizenship card, the date of issue changes every time the foreign identity card is renewed or when turning 18.
-Identification numbers on foreign identity cards are assigned based on the Biographical Archive of Foreign Migration Colombia and is assigned as a “historia extranjera” (foreign history) at the time of issuing a safe-conduct or starting any administrative process, or at the time of the individual’s first visa registration by the Foreign Ministry.
+The identification number on a foreign identity cards is assigned based on the Biographical Archive of Foreign Migration Colombia and is assigned as a “historial de extranjero” (foreign record) at the time of issuing a safe-conduct or starting any administrative process, or at the time of the individual's first visa registration by the Foreign Ministry.